marijnh/Eloquent-JavaScript/11_async.md

 spends running normally, and the thin lines represent time spent waiting for the network.
 In the synchronous model, the time taken by the network is _part_ of the timeline for a given thread of control.
-In the asynchronous model, starting an network action conceptually causes a _split_ in the timeline.
+In the asynchronous model, starting a network action conceptually causes a _split_ in the timeline.
 The program that initiated the action continues running, and the action happens alongside it, notifying the program when it is finished.